htcondor/htcondor/docs/version-history/development-release-series-89.rst

    to job attributes.
 This should make adding new submit keywords in the furture quicker and more reliable.
    :ticket:`7044`

+-  File transfer plugins can now be supplied by the job. :ticket:`6855`

 Bugs Fixed:

 -  Argument names for all functions in the Python bindings